 - The notation jdk stands for the downloaded installer file base name,

 ADDLOCALcommand anymore as everything gets installed by default.

 Use the Java Development Kit in the Windows Start menu to access information related to Reference Documentation.

 During JDK install, Java menu items are added to the Windows Start menu to provide easy access to Reference Documentation, which is online documentation web page.

 During JDK installation and uninstallation processes, the appropriate start menu items are updated so that they are associated with the latest JDK version on the system

-Note:The Windows 7 and Windows 10 have a Start menu; however, the menu is not available in Windows 8 and Windows 8.1.
+Note:The Windows 10 has a Start menu; however, the menu is not available in Windows 8 and Windows 8.1.
 The JDK and Java information in Windows 8 and Windows 8.1 is available in the following Start directory:

 Uninstalling the JDK on Windows